 Also, remember alcohol is inappropriate in an office setting.
 Serve a nonalcoholic punch instead.

 If you plan to go out to a restaurant with your colleagues, make reservations at least two weeks in advance.
-At one week prior, confirm the details with the restaurant, your manager, and the guests.

 Games and Decorations